-Our Mission The Journey Retreats Safety Apply Now
+Our Mission The Journey Retreats Safety Begin Here

 Healing happens in connection.

-Ancestra is a nonprofit organization offering legal, land-based psilocybin retreats in Jamaica — guided by ancestral wisdom, modern science, and deep intention.
+Ancestra is a nonprofit offering legal psilocybin retreats in Jamaica, guided by ancestral wisdom, modern science, and deep intention.

 Nonprofit Organization